dani-lbnl/resting/docs/index.md

     * Python 3
     * Sphinx (Python 3 version)

-* Database configuration
-    * PostgreSQL is used as the database backend for the web server; setup is described in the documentation.

-* How to run tests
-    * The "resting/project.py" file included in the repository can be used to generate a service that runs locally and which can be used as a basis for automated testing.
-Most users will not need to run these tests; they are aimed at assisting RESTInG developers.
-The "resting/test.sh" script builds the Docker images for local use.

 * Deployment instructions
-    * The Docker images produced by this tool are intended for use on the NERSC Spin platform, as described in the documentation.
+    * The Docker images produced by this tool can run on the NERSC Spin platform or on a standalone server.
+The documentation provides instructions for both hosting options.

 ### Contribution guidelines ###
-    * Change to the resting directory and run start.sh.
-HTML documentation will be built in the doc/_build/html/ directory.
 * Writing tests
 * Code review
 * Other guidelines